 - Let each child know you support them in loving their birth parent and that your new spouse is their bonus parent

 - Take time every day to spend time one-on-one with each of your children and offer the same to each of your bonus kids

 For most re-singled parents, their kids are a top priority, but successful blended families aren't built on being great parents and making the kids happy.
 Successful blended families are built on marital bliss!

 The one thing that can help the most with all this is getting the kids on the same custody schedule as much as possible.
 That way you can regularly have kid-free weekends to focus on each other, connect, and strengthen your marriage without the demands of parenting.
 It's from this base of a strong marriage that the success of your blended marriage must be built.

 Creating successful blended families does take planning and the best plans include heaping helpings of communication, respect, commitment, and patience.

-Check out Your Functional Divorce Assignment to get your planning off on the right foot.
+Try this Functional Divorce Assignment to get your planning off on the right foot: